jdjakub/phd-thesis/ch-bl.md

 \begin{heuristic}[Simple Assembler]
 \label{simple-asm}
-Prefer fewer instruction types (RISC) over more (CISC).
+Prefer fewer instruction types (\acs{RISC}) over more (\acs{CISC}).
 This reduces the size of the interpreter and will be quickest to implement.
 It will make programs longer, but this can be mitigated by a high-level programming language.
 "Escape The Platform" (Force\ \ref{escape-plaf}) outweighs "Avoid Boilerplate" (Force\ \ref{avoid-bp}) here too.
 \end{heuristic}

 Right away, we know there will have to be a special piece of state for the *instruction pointer*.
 This could indicate the *current* instruction or the *next*; we chose the latter for BootstrapLab and called it `next_instruction`.

 The value of this "register" is determined by how exactly we fetch the next instruction.
 Perhaps each one has a `next` field which we can simply follow.
 In this case, the `next_instruction` will simply be the instruction itself.
 This also gives us convenient conditionals (\eg{} fields called `if_true` and `if_false`) but means that instruction *sequences* will have a nesting structure.
 This latter consequence may be inconvenient for presentation in a tree view.
 For BootstrapLab, we chose the alternative of numerically indexed lists of instructions which easily display in a column.
-This choice determined `next_instruction` to instead hold an *address* made of container map and key name:
+This choice determined `next_instruction` to instead hold an *address*, called `ref`, made of container map and key name:

 ```
 next_instruction: {
+  ref: {
     map: <instruction list>,
     key: 1 // i.e. first instruction in the list
+  },
+  value: // the fetched instruction itself
 }
 ```

-Here, the "fetch" step involves dereferencing the address and then incrementing the key name.
+Here, the "fetch" step involves dereferencing the address, incrementing the key name, and updating the `value` key to the instruction itself.

 Next, we turn to what types of instructions we need.
 Alignment (Force\ \ref{alignment}) means that, given a state model, obtaining an instruction set should be more of a "derivation" than a hard design problem.
 This is because some choices are obviously inappropriate and others clearly fitting to the state model.
 For example, in a tree-structured state model, it would be foolish to have instructions that can only see the root level:

 ```
-{op: 'copy', from: 'source_key', to: 'dest_key'}
+{ op: 'copy', from: 'source_key', to: 'dest_key' }
 ```

 Without the ability to read or write keys *within* an arbitrary tree node, as far as programmatic change is concerned, the state becomes a *de facto* flat list instead of a tree.
 Therefore, it is critical that anywhere in the state can be accessed or modified by an appropriate instruction sequence.

-The checklist of basic functions for an instruction set to be Turing-complete is as follows:
+We suspect that the following basic functions suffice to make an instruction set Turing-complete:

-1. Copy from one location to another (a "literal" is just copied from the instruction itself)
+1. Copy from one location to another (an "immediate" or "literal" is just copied from the instruction itself)
 2. Treat a value as an address and follow the reference
 3. Unconditional jump (copy a value to the instruction pointer)
 4. Conditional jump (take a path based on a runtime condition)

 "Avoid Boilerplate" (Force\ \ref{avoid-bp}) may push us to include basic boilerplate like arithmetic or an operand stack.
 Furthermore, it is advisable to have an "escape hatch" into the platform if possible.
 In BootstrapLab, our platform language \ac{JS} provides the `eval()` function to execute a string of \ac{JS} code.
 We exposed this as a `js` instruction.
-This allows us to use and store \ac{JS} code in the *running* system instead of having to edit the source file.
+This allows us to use and store \ac{JS} code in the *running* system instead of having to edit the source file, contributing a little to self-sustainability.

 The resulting instruction set for BootstrapLab was derived from these considerations, as well as extreme application of Heuristic\ \ref{simple-asm}.
 It uses the top-level map as a set of "registers" whose contents are *immediately* accessible.
+The main registers are:

+- `focus`: an "accumulator" register used by most instructions.
+Holds the key for map operations.
+- `map`: holds the map to be updated or navigated by map instructions.
+- `source`: holds the new value when updating a map entry.
+- `next_instruction`: program counter; holds the address of the next instruction and the instruction itself.

-State that is "further away" is accessed by following key paths from there, or from existing map references.
-There are several special registers used by instructions, but other names in the top level are available as local variables in user code.
-The instructions are as follows (see Section\ \ref{change-in-bootstraplab} for a full reference):
+State that is "further away" than the top level is accessed by following key paths from there, or from existing map references.
+Beside the few special registers used by instructions, other names in the top level are available as local variables in user code.
+The instructions are as follows (see Section\ \ref{change-in-bootstraplab} for full details):

 * `load` fills the `focus` register with a literal value. \joel{For example, `load reg1` causes the `focus` register to contain the string `reg1`.}
 * `deref` treats the value in `focus` as naming a register and copies the register's value into `focus`. \joel{For example, if `reg1` contained the value `42`, `deref` would store `42` in `focus`.}